 The Chaminade course of studies has been devised in conformity with the school's consistent policy of promoting the greatest intellectual competence together with the highest moral character.
 The scope of the curriculum provides for a liberal education which meets the most stringent of college entrance requirements.

 All students take four years of English, social studies, language, mathematics, religion, science, and physical education.
 All students also study one year of music and art, one year of health, and a second year of art and music.
-In addition, all students participate in two years of technology education and two years of Bloomberg financial training.
-Courses in study skills, SAT/ACT prep, reading, math, religion, writing and grammar composition, and 4Cs (collaboration, communication, creativity, and critical thinking) are also available.
+In addition, all students take four years of Academic Enrichment and two years of Bloomberg Financial.

 The English program combines the study of literature with developmental instruction and exercise in vocabulary, speech, composition, and grammar.
 Classroom discussion of reading assignments covers the major aspects of American and English literature.